Universe-2025-SEC1364W-Templates/workshop-guide/section3-always-on.md

 3. Click on the **Create campaign** button.
 4. Select **From template**.
 5. In the subsequent menu, review the existing **Code** campaign templates:
-   1. Critical CodeQL Alerts
+   1. Critical CodeQL Alert
    2. Mitre top 10 KEV
    3. SQL Injection
    4. Cross-site Scripting
+6. Select **Critical CodeQL Alert**.
+7. Click **Save as**, then select **Published campaign**.
+8. Choose a due date for the campaign (e.g. two weeks from today).
+9. Check the box to **Create issues for X repositories in this campaign**.
+10. Select **Publish campaign**.

-6. Select the **Secrets** tab to view the existing **Secrets** campaign templates:
+Challenge: Navigate back to the **Campaigns** tab and select the **Secrets** tab to view the existing **Secrets** campaign templates.
+Cancel and use the secret scanning alert filter to create a campaign based on the active, most commonly leaked secret type in your organization.
-   1. Active secrets
-   2. Inactive secrets
-   3. Passwords

-Challenge: Rather than using a template, can you create a custom campaign for all the open vulnerabilities of severity `critical` and have `autofix` support?

 Read more about [security campaigns in our docs](https://docs.github.com/en/enterprise-cloud@latest/code-security/securing-your-organization/fixing-security-alerts-at-scale/about-security-campaigns).